-- 8.39 A Preliminary Ecological Appraisal, Preliminary Inspection for Bats and reptile report relating to the likely impacts of development on designated sites, protected species and priority species & habitats has been submitted with the application which has been assessed by the Council's ecology consultant.
-In addition a Bat Survey did not record any evidence of bats. - 8.40 The ecology consultant is satisfied that there is sufficient ecological information available for determination.
+8.39 A Preliminary Ecological Appraisal and Preliminary Inspection for Bats report relating to the likely impacts of development on designated sites, protected species and priority species & habitats has been submitted with the application which has been assessed by the Council's ecology consultant.
+In addition a Bat Survey did not record any evidence of bats.
+No evidence of notable or protected mammal species was noted.

+- 8.40 The ecology consultant is satisfied that there is sufficient ecological information available for determination.
 The likely impacts on protected and priority species & habitats can be made acceptable with appropriate mitigation measures secured. - 8.41 The mitigation measures identified in the Bat Emergence/Re-entry Surveys and Mitigation Report should be secured and implemented in full.
 This is necessary to conserve and enhance protected and priority species particularly bats.
 This has been conditioned. - 8.42 A Biodiversity enhancement strategy is also required as a pre-commencement condition to enhance protected and priority species/habitats.
 This has been conditioned. - 8.43 The Council has certainty of the likely impacts on protected species and sites.
 Through the imposition of planning conditions and work undertaken to date, the local planning authority has operated in accordance with its statutory duties relating to biodiversity and national and local policy requirements.